canonical/lxd/doc/architectures.md

 If useful to the user, the exact userspace ABI may be set as an image and container property, allowing easy query.
 ```

-## Virtual-machine support
+## Virtual machine support

-LXD only supports running virtual-machines on the following host architectures:
+LXD only supports running virtual machines on the following host architectures:

 - `x86_64`
 - `aarch64`